 A student who has voluntarily withdrawn from the college is not automatically readmitted.
-The student must file with the Office of Undergraduate Admission an application for readmission, and a letter stating the student's reasons for wanting to return.
+The student must fill out the Readmission Application Form on Immaculata's website and submit a letter stating the student's reasons for wanting to return.
 In addition, students must provide an official transcript(s) from any other institutions attended.
 Readmission will be considered after consultation with the Dean of the particular college.